jeanadev/89starts/s/listen-learn.md

 # Listen and learn

 Every project has its own way of working.
+There will be many similarities between projects, but no two are the same.

 * How does project work flow?
 How are patches created and accepted?
 * Who are the leaders?
 Is there a single leader (benevolent dictator) or more of a committee?